ramaciotti/ramaciotti.github.io/about/index.md

 ---
 layout: page
-title: About André Ramaciotti
+title: About Me
 image:
   feature: abstract-5.jpg
   credit: dargadgetz
   creditlink: http://www.dargadgetz.com/ios-7-abstract-wallpaper-pack-for-iphone-5-and-ipod-touch-retina/
 comments: false
-modified: 2015-05-31
+modified: 2015-11-29
 ---

 Hey!

 My name is André.
-I live in Santa Catarina -- southern Brazil --, and I'm currently employed at Philips Healthcare[^1].
+I live in Florianópolis, Santa Catarina -- southern Brazil --, and I'm currently employed at [Fundação CERTI](http://certi.org.br/)[^1].

 [^1]: You know how it goes: this blog is about my own opinion and do not reflect the opinion of my past, present or future employer, yada yada yada.